High Speed Low Drag Bomb: Trials

 Two successful developmental trials were conducted in 2013 to prove the capability of the munition with all development related works to be completed by 2014.

 During the same time, the Precision Guidance Kit for 450 Kg HSLD Bomb, designated PGHSLD-500, underwent carriage as well as carriage and release trials (CRTs) in the Pokhran Test Range.
 Two weapons were employed — one equipped with sensors, telemetry, and a data logger for carriage trials, and the other fitted with GPS and telemetry for Captive Release Trials (CRT).
 Two captive sorties with the weapon were conducted for carriage trials.
 The PGHSLD-500, mounted on station 05/06, was cleared for the full flight envelope.
 The weapon was released from an altitude of 5 km and at an airspeed of 900 km/h.
 The trials were completed successfully.
 The trials were carried out by a Su-30MKI aircraft from No. 31 Squadron, 32 Wing, Jodhpur Air Force Station (AFS).

 In May–June 2017, the ARDE conducted successful trials of the 500 kg GP Bomb from Jodhpur AFS.
 The tests covered ground adaptation, carriage and handling, limited separation, and release from a Su-30MKI aircraft.
 Carriage trials reached the upper limit of Mach 0.85 Mach at 150 m altitude, with 6.5 g and full-roll manoeuvres.
 The bomb maintained structural integrity and was safely released from station 7.
 Upon impact, the live bomb functioned effectively, validating the complete explosive train and proving operational readiness.
 The trials were conducted with the help of Aircraft and Systems Testing Establishment, Hindustan Aeronautics Limited and Office of the Regional Director Aeronautical Quality Assurance among others.

 As of April 2025, TARA is undergoing trials with SEPECAT Jaguar aircraft of the Indian Air Force.
+The first flight trial was conducted on 7 May 2026 off the coast of Odisha over the Integrated Test Range (ITR) by dropping a 500 kg bomb equipped with TARA kit from a Jaguar aircraft.